Rusi Kanda Poonai

-Rusi Kanda Poonai is a 1980 Indian Tamil-language drama film directed by G. N. Rangarajan.
+Rusi Kanda Poonai is a 1980 Indian Tamil-language film directed by G. N. Rangarajan and written by Panchu Arunachalam.
 The film stars Saritha, Sudhakar and M. R. R. Vasu.
 It was released on 25 December 1980.

 Plot

-Saritha and Sudhakar love each other and Ramesh promises Saritha that he will marry her.
-But later, it is revealed that Sudhakar had already been married and dejected.
-Saritha leaves the hostel run by Manorama and her Siddha expert husband Suruli Rajan, for her hometown.
-Sudhakar's marital life was a disaster as they often had quarrels.
-Eager to meet Saritha, Sudhakar comes to the hostel, but finds she already left.
-Saritha becomes pregnant and delivers a baby girl and meanwhile, Sudhakar's wife, Y. Vijaya dies in an accident.
-Saritha was never informed about the delivery of her baby girl and her mother gives the child to the greedy couple M. R. R. Vasu and Gandhimathi and both always torture the girl, in addition to blackmailing Saritha's mother for money to hide the truth of Saritha's daughter's birth.
-Saritha gets married and has a happy life and is blessed with a daughter.
-Meanwhile, Sudhakar is in search of Saritha and one day meets him at a beach as her daughter gets almost drowned, but gets saved by him.
-Saritha avoids speaking with Sudhakar.
-Meanwhile, M. R. R. R. Vasu blackmails Saritha's mother for money and unable to handle the pressure, she dies revealing the truth to Saritha's daughter.
-What will happen to Sudhakar, will Saritha's husband find out the truth and what happens to M. R. R. Vasu gets revealed in the climax.
+Savithri and Ramesh love each other and Ramesh promises Savithri that he will marry her.
+But later, it is revealed that Ramesh had already been married and dejected.
+Savithri leaves the hostel run by Manorama and her Siddha expert husband Suruli Rajan, for her hometown.
+Ramesh's marital life was a disaster as they often had quarrels.
+Eager to meet Savithri, Ramesh comes to the hostel, but finds she already left.
+Savithri becomes pregnant and delivers a baby girl and meanwhile, Ramesh's wife, Y. Vijaya dies in an accident.
+Savithri was never informed about the delivery of her baby girl and her mother gives the child to the greedy couple M. R. R. Vasu and Gandhimathi and both always torture the girl, in addition to blackmailing Savithri's mother for money to hide the truth of Savithri's daughter's birth.
+Savithri gets married and has a happy life and is blessed with a daughter.
+Meanwhile, Ramesh is in search of Savithri and one day meets him at a beach as her daughter gets almost drowned, but gets saved by him.
+Savithri avoids speaking with Ramesh.
+Meanwhile, M. R. R. R. Vasu blackmails Savithri's mother for money and unable to handle the pressure, she dies revealing the truth to Savithri's daughter.
+What will happen to Ramesh, will Savithri's husband find out the truth and what happens to M. R. R. Vasu gets revealed in the climax.